danieleComitogianni/DISRPT_Model_HiDAC/README.md

 The default filenames are train.csv and dev.csv, which can be changed in src/config.py.

+Please note that initially, when we extracted the data, some instances with underscores ended up in the dataset.
+We then removed them manually before we ran the experiments.
+In this script, we mimic what we did before.
 To extract the data into the format we have for our scripts, please clone the DISRPT repository: git clone https://github.com/disrpt/sharedtask2025.git into the 'data' folder.
 Once that is done, run data_extraction.py in the data folder to extract the data into the .csv files needed to run the Training and Evaluation.